 Here is a list of plastic surgery procedures can be covered by insurance in some cases:

 - Abdominal surgery to improve mobility or to eliminate rashes or hernia.

-- Breast construction when born with only one breast.
+- Breast reduction or size correction, reconstruction due to loss, construction when born with only one breast

 - Eyelid surgery to correct vision problems.

 - Carpal Tunnel corrective surgery